In this article

 Reimbursable expenses are recorded on an income statement by debiting the specific expense account (like travel expenses or office supplies) and crediting cash or accounts payable.

-Accounting for expenses properly is important for making sure you can claim tax deductions for your deductible expenses.
+Properly accounting for expenses is important for ensuring you can claim tax deductions for your deductible expenses.
 To do so, you’ll need to follow an accountable plan as laid out by the IRS.
-You can read about how to reimburse employees for tax-purposes in our guide on taxable employee reimbursements.
+You can read about how to reimburse employees for tax purposes in our guide on taxable employee expense reimbursements.

-• Upon receiving an expense claim from an employee, the finance team reviews the submitted costs, checking for adherence to organizational guidelines.
+• Upon receiving an expense claim from an employee, the finance team reviews the submitted costs, checking for compliance with company guidelines

 Managing reimbursements with Ramp

 Managing reimbursements can be time-consuming, especially with a large workforce.
-Fortunately Ramp’s expense management and accounting software can streamline this process.
+Fortunately, Ramp’s expense reimbursement software can streamline this process.

-Here are some of Ramp’s features that you can use to handle your employee expenses:
+Here are some of Ramp’s features that you can use to handle your employee business expenses:

 • Versatile reimbursement options: Ramp offers flexibility in how reimbursements are processed.
 For businesses that prefer direct bank transfers to an employee’s bank account, Ramp provides an ACH option.

-• Automated mileage calculations: With many businesses reimbursing employees for travel, accurate mileage rate calculations become essential.
-Ramp's integration with Google Maps facilitates this.
+• Automated mileage calculations: If you reimburse employees for the use of their personal vehicle, accurate mileage rate calculations are essential.
+Ramp's integration with Google Maps makes it a breeze.
 When an employee logs a start and an endpoint, the system determines the most efficient route and calculates the reimbursement based on the company's set rate per mile.

-• Customizable submission and approval protocols: Recognizing that businesses have diverse requirements, Ramp allows a tailored approach to both submission and approval.
-Companies can set guidelines on what details a team member needs to provide during reimbursement submission.
+• Customizable submission and approval protocols: Ramp allows a tailored approach to both expense submission and approval.
+Companies can set guidelines on what details employees need to provide during reimbursement submission.
 Similarly, there's flexibility in setting up approval hierarchies based on the amount being claimed.

 Try Ramp for free